-- take account of the findings of the fire risk assessment; - explain your emergency procedures; - take account of the work activity and explain the duties and responsibilities of staff; - take place during normal working hours and be repeated periodically where appropriate; - be easily understandable by your staff and other people who may be present; and - be tested by fire drills.
+- take account of the findings of the fire risk assessment; - explain your emergency procedures; - take account of the work activity and explain the duties and responsibilities of staff; - take place during their individual working hours and be repeated periodically where appropriate; - be easily understandable by your staff and other people who may be present; - be provided to new, agency and temporary staff prior to starting their duties; - address the roles of staff and others (guests, residents); and - be tested by fire drills.

 In simple premises this may be no more than showing new staff the fire exits and giving basic training on what to do if there is a fire.
-In complex premises with a high staff turnover and many shift patterns, the organisation of fire safety training will need to be planned.
+In larger premises, with a high staff turnover and many shift patterns, the organisation of fire safety training will need to be planned.